 West Nile Virus Vaccines

-The U.S. Food and Drug Administration (FDA) has not approved West Nile virus (WNV) vaccines for people as of May 2025.
-However, active human clinical studies include vaccine candidates: two live attenuated chimeric, one DNA, one recombinant subunit, and two inactivated whole-virus vaccines.
+The US Food and Drug Administration (FDA) has not approved West Nile virus (WNV) vaccines for use in humans as of September 2025.
+However, active human clinical studies include vaccine candidates: two live attenuated chimeric vaccines, one DNA vaccine, one recombinant subunit vaccine, and two inactivated whole-virus vaccines.

-In phase 2 trials, the live attenuated recombinant yellow fever vaccine strain expressing the premembrane and envelope (prM–E) genes of WNV (ChimeriVax-WN02, Sanofi Pasteur) was found to have a good safety profile and immunogenicity even in older age groups after a single dose.
+In Phase 2 trials, the live attenuated recombinant yellow fever vaccine strain expressing the premembrane and envelope (prM–E) genes of WNV (ChimeriVax-WN02, Sanofi Pasteur) demonstrated a favorable safety profile and immunogenicity, even in older age groups, following a single dose.

 "Our experience over the past two decades has demonstrated that current prevention strategies are insufficient to reduce the ongoing WNV disease burden.
 WNV vaccination would be more effective in preventing WNV disease and related deaths," wrote a Perspective published by the NEJM on May 4, 2023.
 "The benefits of live vaccines, including durability of immunity and the need for only one dose, will need to be weighed against potential safety concerns."